 HND Web and Mobile Development

-The new HND in Web and Mobile Development is the most innovative course that allows you to develop skills as a highly proficient web and mobile developer.
+The innovative HND in Web and Mobile Development course allows you to develop skills as a highly proficient web and mobile developer.
 The course is taught by expert developers and teaches the most in-demand techniques and skills for the development of mobile and web applications.
 You will learn how to build mobile apps and e-commerce websites and gain working knowledge of popular frameworks like Node.js, React, Express.js, MongoDB, Git and GitHub.

 What will I learn?